fullmetalbrackets/blog/src/content/lifestream/movie_the-conjuring-last-rites.md

 rating: liked
 ---

 My wife is a huge fan of these movies and made me watch it with her.
 It's fine.
-They're all just fine.
+They're all fine.